 ASU also has the Blockchain, Fintech & Cryptography Club which educates ASU students concerning fundamentals of computer science and cryptography in blockchain technology.
 Students are exposed to real-world implications by participating in hands-on activities and attending lectures from guest speakers.

 According to the Institute for Certification of Computing Professionals (ICCP), there are two Blockchain Professional Certification levels available:

 - Certified Blockchain Professional – Technical

 As the names imply, one is oriented for certification in blockchain management, and the other for technical blockchain certification.

 Not all digital assets that are sold as NFTs are actually on a blockchain, just to be clear.
 Digital assets can be large files and the technology requirements to upload them are so large that blockchains aren’t sufficient to accommodate the needs of uploads.
-So many times the digital asset is stored elsewhere, such as the Interplanetary Filing System (IPFS), or on a website, or Google severs, and then a unique identifier is put on the blockchain to designate that particular digital asset.
-On OpenSea the digital assets that make up their inventory may or may not be on a blockchain.
+So many times the digital asset is stored elsewhere, such as the Interplanetary Filing System (IPFS), or Google severs, and then a unique identifier is put on the blockchain to designate that particular digital asset (such as the asset’s metadata).
+On OpenSea the digital assets that make up their NFTs may or may not be on a blockchain.
 At Rarible the digital assets are often off-chain as well.